-Caught in the waters of the Gulf of Alaska, our Pacific Octopus can be eaten raw (sashimi-style) or cooked.
-Because each arm is big (around 3 pounds), you'll have enough to try a variety of ways.
-When raw, Pacific Octopus has a sweet taste & smooth texture.
+Caught in the waters of the Gulf of Alaska, our Pacific Octopus can be enjoyed raw (sashimi-style) or cooked.
+Because each arm is rather large (around 3 pounds), you'll have ample opportunity to try a variety of preparations.
+When eaten raw, the Pacific Octopus has a sweet taste and smooth texture.
 When cooked, its sweetness comes through with a meaty, crunchy texture.

-- According to the Alaska Sealife Center, populations of giant Pacific octopus are thought to be stable, despite the challenge of researching these reclusive species with short life-spans.
+- According to the Alaska Sealife Center, populations of giant Pacific octopus are believed to be stable, despite the challenges in researching these elusive species with short life spans.
 (ASC, Giant Pacific Octopus)

 - Catch limits for fishers are in place to protect the Pacific Octopus population in Alaska.
 (ADFG, Giant North Pacific Octopus)

-- Low fat, great source of complete protein.
+- Low in fat and a great source of complete protein.

-- Along with eight arms, octopus also has three hearts and nine brains (a central one, plus one on each arm).
+- Along with eight arms, octopuses also have three hearts and nine brains (a central one, plus one in each arm).

-- Since their only solid organs are two small plates around their mouths, fully-grown octopus can fit through spaces smaller than 3 inches.
+- Since the only solid organs are two small plates around their mouths, fully-grown octopuses can fit through spaces smaller than 3 inches.
 (ADFG Pacific Octopus)

-- Long, slow cooking; roasting or grilling is the way to go, you'll know octopus is done when you can poke it with a fork & it feels soft.
+- Long, slow cooking, roasting, or grilling are the ways to go; you'll know the octopus is done when you can poke it with a fork and it feels soft.

-- Great in stews, paella, & pasta dishes.
+- Great in stews, paella, and pasta dishes.